Avenues to Compromise

 As long as another computer has a local account with the same user name and password (or password hash) as the account credentials that are being presented, the logon attempt succeeds and the attacker obtains privileged access to the targeted computer.
 In current versions of Windows, the built-in Administrator account is disabled by default, but in legacy operating systems, the account is enabled by default.

 Some organizations have intentionally configured local Administrator accounts to be enabled in the belief that this provides a "failsafe" in case all other privileged accounts are locked out of a system.
 However, even if the local Administrator account is disabled and there are no other accounts available that can enable the account or log on to the system with Administrator privileges, the system can be booted into safe mode and the built-in local Administrator account can be re-enabled, as described in Microsoft Support article 814777.
 Additionally, if the system still successfully applies GPOs, a GPO can be modified to (temporarily) re-enable the Administrator account, or Restricted Groups can be configured to add a domain-based account to the local Administrators group.
 Repairs can be performed and the Administrator account can again be disabled.
 To effectively prevent a lateral compromise that uses built-in local Administrator account credentials, unique user names and passwords must be configured for local Administrator accounts.
-To deploy unique passwords for local Administrator accounts via a GPO, see Solution for management of built-in Administrator account's password via GPO on the MSDN website.
+To deploy unique passwords for local Administrator accounts via a GPO, see Solution for management of built-in Administrator account's password via GPO on technet.

 Permitting Installation of Unauthorized Applications